slibby3/MAT301/ps1.md

 20.Create your own query.

-***`List of names, MSRP, and cost of products that are in the store, manufactured in the USA, and doesn't cost the company $0.00 in descending order by MSRP`***
+***`List of names, MSRP, and cost of products that are in the stock, manufactured in the USA, and doesn't cost the company $0.00 in descending order by MSRP`***

 ```SQL
 SELECT name, msrp, price